boolean-uk/csharp-cloud-aws-day-5/GUIDE.md

 The database includes a table for storing cat models with fields such as `id`, `name`, `age`, and `rating`.
 The database operations are managed by `CatContext`.

 ### Frontend
 The frontend is a UI built with React, providing a user-friendly way to interact with the backend API.
 It displays two input boxes for a cat's name and age together with a create button to add a new cat to the list.
 It also displays a list of all cats currently in the database where users can increment or decrement the ratings of each cat and also delete a cat from the list.
 The frontend dynamically updates graphical elements to reflect changes in the database, creating a responsive and interactive UI.
-It is deployed on AWS using an S3 bucket configured to host a stati website, and it accesses the backend API hosted on Elastic Beanstalk to update the database.
+It is deployed on AWS using an S3 bucket configured to host a static website, and it accesses the backend API hosted on Elastic Beanstalk to update the database.

 ### Deployment Architecture
    - Backend: Deployed on AWS Elastic Beanstalk, connected to an RDS PostgreSQL database.